 So YOU buy the f'in printer & do the experiment... or ask NIST to give you a grant to do it & prove them right

 Weaver wrote:Psikeyhackr's experiment shows nothing about the WTC.
 Continuing to bring it up as if it does is simply more lies and dishonesty from a CTer.

 Weaver wrote:Does your model feature tube-in-tube construction like the WTC?
 No.

 Does your model feature outer supports which are bypassed during the collapse, like happened in the WTC?
 No.

 Does your model have ANY BEARING WHATSOEVER ON THE GODDAMN WTC?
 No.

 Stop talking about your stupid model as if it matters at all - it doesn't.
 And nobody is obligated to provide a better model - if you insist on models to challenge the NIST report and the scientific consensus, build one yourself.

-Users viewing this topic: Google Adsense [Bot] and 17 guests
+Users viewing this topic: No registered users and 3 guests